 If you have any wrist, elbow or shoulder injuries and especially if you suffer from “Pickleball Tennis Elbow” skip the heavy paddles since the extra weight will cause strain.

 Players using a light paddle from back of the pickleball court are at increased risk for developing or aggravating existing tennis elbow.
 A heavier paddle will get the shot across the net with less force.
-Because of these factors we recommend a mid-weight (7.3 – 8.4 oz) graphite or composite paddle for pickleball players suffering from tennis elbow.
+Because of these factors we recommend a mid-weight (roughly 7.3 – 8.4 oz) graphite pickleball paddle or composite paddle for pickleball players suffering from tennis elbow.

 When selecting a pickleball paddle, also look for “tennis style” grips which are shaped to mimic a tennis racquet handle.
 There are several new elongated grips which will appeal to most tennis player as they have a feel similar to a traditonal tennis racket.

 Once you have decided on the correct paddle weight, the next decision is the grip size.
-It is essential to play pickleball with a paddle that has the correct grip circumference to match your hand size.
+It is essential to pick a pickleball paddle that has the correct grip circumference to match your hand size.
 It sounds simple but you need to pick a grip that fits your hand!

 A smaller grip allows for more wrist action, which makes it easier to put spin on the ball and improves control.
 Increased wrist movement can also add extra power to your serve.